Maintain Your Own Alignment

 Shock and Trauma: If you have experienced shocks, traumas, injuries, or accidents - then you may be experiencing any variety of symptoms.
 In my understanding, this is caused by the resulting nervous system dysregulation.
 You may be able to ameliorate or even erase your symptoms with attention to rebalancing your nervous system.
 You can do this through a steady course of such practices as slow, regulating movement, bodywork and various trauma therapies with a well-trained practitioner...

-If you find that your body will not unlock with regular attention, such as the movements presented in this DVD, you may want to visit a practitioner with experience working with trauma.
-Therapies such as Somatic Experiencing (practiced by a variety of healthcare professionals -- bodyworkers, acupuncturists, psychotherapists, etc), Biodynamic Craniosacral Therapy, and Birth Process work are an antidote to shock and trauma left in the nervous system due to accidents, injuries and illnesses.
+If you find that your body will not unlock with regular attention, such as the movements presented in this recording, you may want to visit a practitioner with experience working with trauma.
+Therapies such as Alchemical Alignment, Somatic Experiencing (practiced by a variety of healthcare professionals -- bodyworkers, acupuncturists, psychotherapists, etc), Biodynamic Craniosacral Therapy, Birth Process work and Family Constellations can be an antidote to shock and trauma.

-Conclusion: I love that you are interested in finding more freedom in your Self, in your body, and are using this Alignment Sequence to assist you on that journey.
+Conclusion: Congratulations on finding this, and blessings upon your use of it.
+I love that you are interested in finding more freedom in your Self, in your body, and are using this Alignment Sequence to assist you on that journey.
 I hope that it will be useful!

-I am grateful to the following people for having influenced the development of how I work in my bodywork practice, how I parent, and also live my life:
+I am grateful to the following people for having influenced the development of how I work in my bodywork practice, how I created the Sequence, how I parent, and also live my life:

 -- Jill and David Biller: Massage as a Medical Intervention and Active Isolated Stretching;